RyXeleron/ExecStats/README.md

 33. **Nezur**
     - **Status**: Working, possibly detected.
-    - **Details**: Nezur is a freemium, recently turned from an AI Aimbot into a very nice external executor.
+    - **Details**: Nezur is a freemium that recently turned from an AI Aimbot into a very nice external executor.
 Just like Solara it is level 3 and has almost the same UNC as well.
     - **Supports**: PC

 34. **Nexus Admin**